PennyLaneAI/pennylane/doc/introduction/interfaces.rst

 Currently, there are four built-in interfaces: :doc:`NumPy <interfaces/numpy>`, :doc:`PyTorch
 <interfaces/torch>`, :doc:`JAX <interfaces/jax>`, and :doc:`TensorFlow <interfaces/tf>`.
 These
 interfaces make each of these libraries quantum-aware, allowing quantum circuits to be treated just like any other operation.
-Each interface can be chosen with any device.
+Any interface can be chosen with any device.

 In PennyLane, an interface is declared when creating a :class:`QNode <pennylane.QNode>`, e.g.,